-What’s the Good Country?
+What’s a Good Country?

 Problems like climate change, pandemics, migration, human trafficking, terrorism and economic chaos are multiplying because of globalisation.

-Technology like the internet and aeroplanes connect everyone and everything, so all the good stuff spreads, but so does the bad stuff:
+Technologies like the internet and aeroplanes connect everyone and everything, so all the good stuff spreads, but so does the bad stuff:

 - one person with a cold can cause a pandemic